 It is imperative that the course meet the literacy specialisation requirements of the Post Graduate Diploma.
 The Ministry will only reimburse papers up to the Post Graduate Diploma in Education (Literacy Specialisation).

-Any requests for exemptions should be sent to the RTLit Mailbox.
+Any requests for exemptions should be sent to the RTLit Mailbox

-Massey University: Postgraduate Diploma in Literacy Education available at the Albany Campus in Auckland and via distance learning.
+This course is available at the Albany Campus in Auckland and via distance learning.

-Auckland University: Postgraduate Diploma in Education, Literacy Specialisation.
 The majority of the course is distance learning with some on-campus days.

-The Ministry will reimburse host schools for tuition fees and direct travel costs (travel (flights, mileage), accommodation, meals (no alcohol)) for on-campus days required by the approved course.
+The Ministry will reimburse host schools for tuition fees and direct travel costs (travel (flights, mileage), accommodation, meals (no alcohol) for on-campus days required by the approved course.

 We ask that any invoices comply with the Inland Revenue Department’s standards and include: